 Child and Community hub

 What is a Child and Community Hub?

-A Child and Community Hub is a facility that can provide early years services and community spaces to meet the needs of the growing community. child and maternal services, including three and four-year old kindergarten program, playgroup and maternal and child health and multi for complementary community uses– why is the CCHub needed?
+A Child and Community Hub is a facility that can provide early years services and community spaces to meet the needs of the growing community.
+At this stage we are considering child and maternal services, including three and four-year old kindergarten program, playgroup and maternal and child health and multipurpose space/s for complementary community uses.

+Why is the Child and Community Hub needed?

 The Jetty Road Growth Area is expected to accommodate approximately 3,300 homes when complete.
-The provision of local community infrastructure will be an important addition in supporting the residents to access services and participate local .
+The provision of local community infrastructure will be an important addition in supporting the residents to access services and participate in their local community.

 Why are you asking the community about the location?

-The Jetty Road Urban Growth Plan (2008) identified the need for a Child and Community Hub within the Neighbourhood Activity Centre (now Bayview Central). directions ve the opportunity to relocate the hub has emerged.
+The Jetty Road Urban Growth Plan (2008) identified the need for a Child and Community Hub within the Neighbourhood Activity Centre (now Bayview Central).
+Since the adoption of the Jetty Road Urban Growth Plan in 2008, policy directions have shifted and the opportunity to relocate the hub has emerged.
 Co-locating kindergarten programs with school sites provides many benefits for local families who have children from kindergarten to school age, making drop-off time simpler and more convenient, and supports a smooth transition between kindergarten and primary school.
 Having early years services and schools on the same site also helps create a hub that benefits the whole community.
 However, before we can make any decisions or proceed with any process, we want to hear the views of the community on their preferred location.
-Child and Community Centre - why is a different location under consideration?

-Since the adoption of the Jetty Road Urban Growth Plan in 2008, State and Local government policy has shifted and co-locating services is now the preferred model of delivery and research suggests co-location improves community outcomes and accessibility.

-Child and Community Centre - What happens if the community do not support the move to Clifton Springs Primary School?
+What happens if the community do not support the move to Clifton Springs Primary School?

 Council will consider all views as part of any final decision regarding the location of the Child and Community Hub.
 Council is committed through existing arrangements to ensuring residents have access to the services that would be provided through child and community services.